sequelize/umzug/README.md

 Apply pending migrations

 Options:
-  --to [string]       All migrations up to and including this one should be
-                      applied
-  --step [number]     Apply this many migrations.
-If not specified, all will be
-                      applied.; Exclusive minimum: 0 --name [values...]
+  --to [string]       All migrations up to and including this one should be applied --step [number]     Apply this many migrations.
+If not specified, all will be applied.; Exclusive minimum: 0 --name [values...]
 Type: string Explicitly declare migration name(s) to be applied.
-Only these migrations will be applied. array --rerun [string]    What to do if a migration that has already been applied is passed to --name; Enum: ["THROW","SKIP","ALLOW"] -h, --help          display help for command
+Only these migrations will be applied. array
+  --rerun [string]    What to do if a migration that has already been applied is passed to --name; Enum: ["THROW","SKIP","ALLOW"] (default: "THROW")
+  -h, --help          display help for command
 ```
 <!-- codegen:end -->